JackSzwergold/Cheat-Sheets/content/Git - Rewinding to a Specific Commit.md

 Template: index
 ---

-## Git - Rewinding to a Specific Commit

-By Jack Szwergold

 ### Rewinding to a specific commit hash in the repository.

 Check the log for the commit hash.